vheidari/WpXssMaker/README.md

-# Make XSS vulnerabilities on Wordpress and Joomla.
+# Make XSS vulnerabilities on Wordpress.
 __wp xss maker__ using by __xss2shell__ and __xssploiter__ for make a shell for hacking __wordpress__ website. you can make a admin user on victim site.
 # Work on :
 wordpress version 3.xx